Backelite/MaryPopin/README.md

 ```

 ### Sample project
 The sample project show how to present and dismiss a popin with different transition styles.

+If you are using CocoaPods in version 0.29 or better, you can quickly run the demo project with the following command line :

+	pod try MaryPopin

 ## Requirements
 MaryPopin requires Xcode 5 as it uses (optionaly) UIKit Dynamics and motion effects.
 You can use iOS 5 as a target deployment version.
 Note that some transition styles are not supported under iOS 7 and will be replaced by the default transition style.